BOARD OF DIRECTORS

 Ann first visited Guatemala in 1988 and fell in love with the people in this fabulous country.
 In 2009, she and her husband Kent spent four months in Panyebar, living with a local family and working with the middle school, Colegio Bethel.
 This experience led to strong friendships and connections and opened the opportunity to further involvement in the community, including supporting the local library.
 Ann taught middle school science for 10 years and now works as a curriculum developer at UC Berkeley.
 She lives in the San Francisco Bay Area where she loves to bike, hang glide, and work with local environmental groups.

 In true small world fashion, Natalie learned about SaludosNiños! when she bought Guatemalan handicrafts from Sheila at the Wakefield Fair Trade Show.
 She quickly learned that Sheila and Brian lived just down the road in Wakefield and that they operated a education and nutrition centre in Panyebar, Guatemela, a village just a bus ride away from Lake Atitlan where Natalie had spent a month the previous winter.
 In 2018, Natalie enjoyed visiting SaludosNiños! several times during her stay in Guatemala to take photographs and help with whatever projects were on that day.
-She now helps Sheila and Brian by providing web editing, technical support and photography for the project.
+She now works with Sheila and Brian by providing web editing, social media services, technical support and photography for the project.